grimlucis/rpg-hack/08-tables/03-mutations.md

 40   | Mystic Eyes.
 Opals reflecting the moon.
 No pupils.
 41   | Delusion.
 Pick a type of inanimate object (stairs, windows, hats, etc).
 You utterly loath them.
 42   | Strange Voice.
 Wandering accent.
 The stranger the better.
 43   | Eggshell Skin.
-Splinters and bleeds. -2 to Constitution, -4 to Save vs Poison.
+Splinters and bleeds. -2 to Strength, -4 to Save vs Poison.
 44   | Warrior Teeth.
 They fall out.
 32 of them.
 You can plant them to create a skeleton that lasts 1 hour.
 45   | The Darkest Magic.
 Needle teeth.
 Cast hateful or damage-dealing spells at +1 MD/ Caster Level.
 46   | Dead Asleep.
 While asleep or unconscious you appear to be a rotting corpse.